JLDJR2481/PostgreSQL-PLpgSQL/README.md

 ### Procedures

-To execute the functions, write them like this:
+To execute the procedures, write them like this:

 ```
-call function(parameters);
+call procedure(parameters);
 ```

-`function` being the name of the function, and `parameters` being the type of parameters needed by the function (which will be specified below).
+`procedure` being the name of the procedure, and `parameters` being the type of parameters needed by the procedure (which will be specified below).

 There are three types of procedures: `insert`, `update`, and `delete`.